Earth Notes: On the Siemens KG34NA10GB Upright Fridge/Freezer: Review

 'After' measurement: in the 24 hours (+18m) up to 2008/09/02 17:38 BST the fridge/freezer consumed 1.15kWh.
 In the next 24 hours it consumed ~1.07kWh.
 In the next 48 hours it consumed ~2.05kWh (to a total of 4.56kWh over 48h).
 In the next 72 hours it consumed ~3.18kWh (to a total of 7.74kWh over 168h).

-After some more visits and measurements, and unsatisfactory talk from Siemens' tech staff suggesting that the figures that it publishes/advertises are meaningless non-real-world lab values and that Siemens doesn't intend to stand by them, and me pointing out that trading standards officials might take a dim view, and some final fiddling around and addition of sealant in strategic places, as of a coldish 2009/02/03 some time after the last engineer visit the appliance seems to be consuming a shade under 0.9kWh/day, and over the course of nearly two weeks was more like 0.91kWh/day.
+After some more visits and measurements, and unsatisfactory talk from Siemens' tech staff suggesting that the figures that it publishes/advertises are meaningless non-real-world lab values and that Siemens doesn't intend to stand by them, and me pointing out that trading standards officials might take a dim view, and some final fiddling around and addition of sealant in strategic places, as of a coldish 2009/02/03 some time after the last engineer visit the appliance seems to be consuming a shade under 0.9kWh/day.
+Over the course of nearly two weeks consumption was more like 0.91kWh/day.
 Not what was advertised, and I'm not entirely happy, but I'll live with it, given that it's just at the edge of believable error from the meter (~10W).
 But I may well never buy another Siemens appliance.

 See the above graph and .csv spreadsheet/data of 1 minute samples by an AlertMe monitoring system for 2011/09/04: mean 42W (1.02kWh/d), max 356W, typically 0W or 75W.